Bello-Bello/teaching-materials/README.md

 Unless otherwise specified, all materials are released under the X license.

-If you use them, please sign the guestbook, by leaving a comment here: https://github.com/algbio/teaching-materials/issues/1#issue-590171328
+If you use them, please sign the guestbook, by leaving a comment in [**this github issue**](https://github.com/algbio/teaching-materials/issues/1#issue-590171328).